 1. The “Crisis” Intent

-When a CTO or a Founder is panicking, they don’t want an “Ultimate Guide.”
-They want a solution.
+When a CTO is troubleshooting under pressure, they don’t want a generic guide.
+They need a fast solution.

-- The IT Example: Someone searches for “Recovering deleted SQL database” or “Fixing 504 gateway timeout on AWS.” *
+- The IT Example: Searching for “Recovering deleted SQL database” or “Fixing 504 gateway timeout on AWS.”

 2. The “Comparison” Intent